aqueak/aqueak/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on Data science
+- 🔭 I’m currently working on Data science and Cybersecurity
-- 🌱 I’m currently learning JavaScript
+- 🌱 I’m currently learning JavaScript and System Design

 <h3>Languages:</h3>